The Colorado center for High school success

-The Colorado Center for High School Success partners with 16 high schools across Colorado committed to becoming communities where all students excel academically, and race and socio-economic status do not predict success.
+The Colorado Center for High School Success partners with 18 high schools across Colorado and one high school in New Mexico committed to becoming communities where all students excel academically, and race and socio-economic status do not predict success.
 We help our partner schools significantly increase the number of 9th graders who finish the year on track to graduate, a stronger predictor of high school graduation than their race/ethnicity, level of poverty, or test scores combined.

 Resources for Schools

 Reopening After COVID: Social Emotional Learning Support for High Schools

 Stand Stronger: Stand-Out Practices from the Pandemic

 9th grade on-track rates are more predictive of graduation

 than all background factors combined.